Your money-making expert. Financial journalist, TV and radio personality.

 You simply take your washed empties back to the company you brought them from and in return, they give you money, a voucher or discount to spend in-store.

-If you always shop at Boots then their recycling scheme will be great for getting extra Boots points on your card to spend in-store.
+If you always shop at Boots then its recycling scheme will be great for getting extra Boots points on your card to spend in-store.

 The Boots scheme allows you to bring your empty beauty, health, wellness and dental products, from any brand, into all Boots retailers.